Deformable Dynamic Convolution for Accurate yet Efficient Spatio-Temporal Traffic Prediction: Experiments

-\paragraph{Datasets} We use four real-world datasets, which obtained from New York and Beijing.
-NYCBike1~\cite{zhang2017deep} and NYCBike2~\cite{yao2019revisiting} are dataset which have information about bike flow in New York city.
-NYCTaxi~\cite{yao2019revisiting} and BJTaxi~\cite{zhang2017deep} datasets have information about taxi flow in New York and Beijing city, respecively.
-Detailed statistics of each data are shown in Table~\ref{table1}.
+We evaluate our model on four real-world spatio-temporal traffic datasets collected from New York City and Beijing.
+NYCBike1~\cite{zhang2017deep} and NYCBike2~\cite{yao2019revisiting} contain bike flow data from NYC, while NYCTaxi~\cite{yao2019revisiting} and BJTaxi~\cite{zhang2017deep} include taxi flow data from NYC and Beijing, respectively.
+Table~\ref{table1} summarizes the key statistics of each dataset.

-Specifically, Min-Max normalization is applied to transform the range of traffic values between 0 and 1 during train process.
-Evaluation is performed on test dataset after the values are inverse transformed to the range of actual values.
-We applies sliding window approach and four previous time step data used as input data.
-Finally, the entire dataset is split in a ratio of 7:1:2 and used for train, validate, and test, respectively.
+During preprocessing, Min-Max normalization is applied to scale traffic flow values to the range [0, 1].
+For evaluation, predicted values are inverse-transformed to their original scale.
+We adopt a sliding window approach where the input consists of four consecutive time steps to predict the traffic flow at the next time step.
+Each dataset is split into training, validation, and test sets in a 7:1:2 ratio.